LangStream/documentation/configuration-resources/messaging/pulsar.md

 ### Configuration

-In order to connect to a Pulsar broken you must provide the following configuration:
+To connect to a Pulsar broker, provide the following configuration:
-- the Pulsar Servicer URL
+- the Pulsar Service URL
 - the Pulsar Admin URL
 - the credentials to connect to the Pulsar Admin API
 - a default tenant